MegAnthonyKeogh/store/README.md

 Next, we need to add the Object Factory Class.
 Right click on **StoreLib** > **Add** > **Class** then select **Class** and name it, *ObjectFactory.cs*.
 We also need to build our Object Factory Registration.
 Follow the previous steps to build *ObjectFactory.cs* So why do we need these two classes and how do they work together?
 The Object Factory Registration creates a strongly typed POCO model for the Object factory.
 Now, every object coming out of the object factory will follow the Registration model.
 Thus we are ensuring that every object has a string Name, an Interface and Contrete version.
+Please review the code and the comments for this option.